desalvo/puppet-percona/README.md

 **0.1.14**
 * Support for the noarch repo
-* Support for other parameters
+* Support for additional parameters

 **0.1.13**